 But it seemed that, just when we were getting comfortable in our surroundings, we’d have to pack up and move on.
 Sometimes the Army moved us, most of the time we handled the logistics.
 And along with the actual moving of our household goods, I’d have to find a new job.
 Ugh.
 And usually it was the first one that came along, rather than choosing a career path and waiting for the ‘right’ position.

 Get All the Experience you Can

 With such frequent changes, I got a little experience in a lot of venues.
-Here’s a partial list.
-Bear in mind that I may have forgotten a few!
+There are so many, it seems kinder to give you a link here to About Barbara!

 Because of your own life situations, you may have worked in as many (or more) varied positions.
 Learn all you possibly can about each one.
 You never know when the skills you’ve gained will come in handy, in a new setting that you couldn’t have imagined, to move you forward.

 Find What Works Best for You

 Late in my work career, I got the opportunity to become an entrepreneur.
 Using the typesetting skills learned from a printer friend, plus a lease-purchase agreement with the Compugraphic Corporation, I opened Typographics at our home in Gaffney, SC.
 At the time there were only 2 phototypesetters in the Upstate, so business was pretty good from the start.
 Mainly the company served printers and ad agencies, but since we lived in a small town, most of the business came from a larger town 30 miles away.
 Back then, we didn’t have email, or the internet, so all jobs had to be transported by courier.

 Working from home was great!
 I got to stay close to our 2 boys and take breaks when needed, without fear of being fired.
 That’s not to say, however, that there weren’t responsibilities.
 When you run your own business, you end up with as many bosses as you have clients.